-Please observe: In

-In the event of positioning specifications below zero and higher than or equal to the reset distance, this function is deactivated.
+Please observe: In the event of positioning specifications below zero and higher than or equal to the reset distance, this function is deactivated.
+The positioning target must for instance be in the range between 0, 359,999999

 The positioning target must for instance be in the range between 0..359.999999° for a reset distance of 360°.